 - We encourage the use of masks to help protect our community.

-The Casula Parklands are open and are adjacent to Casula Powerhouse Arts Centre.
+The Casula Parklands are also open and are adjacent to Casula Powerhouse Arts Centre.
+There is a walk along the Georges River that you can enjoy.
+Our galleries are open with plenty of space.